Best Carhartt Jackets - Fit, Warm Ratings, and Care Guide With Sizing Charts

 Level 1: Warm

-These jackets are ideal for cooler transitional weather, especially if hoodies are not enough for the cold.
-You won’t feel the chill with these jackets, and you also won’t experience overheating.
-Some popular options under this warmth rating are the Rain Defender Lightweight Jacket and the Loose Fit Washed Duck Mock Vest.
+These are ideal for cooler transitional weather, especially if hoodies are not enough for the cold.
+You won’t feel the chill with these items, and you also won’t experience overheating.
+Some popular options under this warmth rating are the Rain Defender Lightweight and the Loose Fit Washed Duck Mock Vest.

 Carhartt Rain Defender Lightweight Jacket